 Danish Zehen's Death: Maulvi Bad-mouths Danish, Calls Him 'Drunkard'; Says He Was Living With GF!

 Ace Of Space contestant and YouTuber Danish Zehen died in a tragic car accident on December 20.
 Many things are being said about his death.
 Apparently, two maulvis asked Danish's mother to upload a video denouncing Danish's way of living.
 Now, another maulvi has spoken out against his lifestyle and ridiculed his death.
-He is seen expressing his disappointment over the fact that when an 'able' people dies, 'Muslim youths are unaffected', but when a dancer, singer or drunkar dies, they put their pictures on their DP!
+He is seen expressing his disappointment over the fact that when 'able' people die, 'Muslim youths are unaffected', but when a dancer, singer or drunkard dies, they put their pictures on their DP!
 The video has gone viral.
-Read on to know more...
+Read on to know more!

-Maulvi Calls Danish A ‘Dunkard’
+Maulvi Calls Danish A ‘Drunkard’

 The maulvi was heard saying in the video, "People said that he was a model and was seen on reality show.
 They praised him and changed their DP and status with his photos.
 Not just boys, even girls had changed their DP to his photo."
 He called Danish as 'nachania', 'gavaya' and 'sharabi' (dancer, singer and drunkard).